How to Become a Food Writer: 3 ICE Grads Share Their Experiences

 A pasta dish with a slice of cooked acorn squash and green herbs on a brown plate

-When I tell people that I’m a food writer, most assume that this means I am a restaurant critic — and they immediately ask for recommendations.
+When I tell people that I’m a food writer, most assume I'm a restaurant critic — and they immediately ask for recommendations.

 While I have written about restaurants, it’s never been from the perspective of evaluating the food.
-My own food writing beat is much more about food and restaurant culture: everything from flavor trends to grocery shopping and kitchen tips to profiles of people and businesses in various sectors of the food and beverage industry.
-Restaurant criticism is a very small part of what food writing entails.
+My area of interest and expertise is culinary culture: everything from flavor trends and cooking advice to grocery shopping tips and profiles of businesses and changemakers in the food and beverage industry.
+Restaurant criticism is, in fact, a very small part of what food writing entails.

 “Most stories about life include food in some way or another,” says , an ĢƵ graduate (Culinary Arts ‘14) who is also a full-time food writer.
 “There are so many stories that take place around the table and in the kitchen.”